Vector35/binaryninja-api/docs/guide/settings.md

 ![settings >](../img/settings.png "Settings")

-Binary Ninja provides various settings which are available via the `[CMD/CTRL] ,` hotkey.
+Binary Ninja provides various settings which are available via the `[CMD/CTRL] ,` hotkey for *User* settings and the `[CMD/CTRL] .` hotkey for *Resource* settings which apply to the current BinaryView.
 These settings allow a wide variety of customization of the user interface and functional aspects of the analysis environment.

 Several search keywords are available in the settings UI.
 Those include: